array(44) {

 ["project_title"]=>

-string(117) "Impact of concomitant baseline medication on efficacy of biologics and small molecules for Inflammatory Bowel Disease"
+string(132) "Impact of concomitant baseline medications, race and age on efficacy of biologics and small molecules for Inflammatory Bowel Disease"

 ["project_narrative_summary"]=>

-string(695) "Patients with IBD may be on a variety of different medications to help manage their condition, thus it is important to understand whether the medications a patient is currently taking at the start of a trial modifies the efficacy of the new drug being studied.
-The aims of the study are to assess whether the use of concomitant steroids, aminosalicylates, immunosuppressants (azathioprine, methotrexate), protein pump inhibitors (PPI), antidepressants, or opioid use at baseline in patients with IBD, impacts the efficacy of the investigational drug.
+string(698) "Patients with IBD may be on a variety of different medications to help manage their condition, thus it is important to understand whether the medications a patient is currently taking at the start of a trial modifies the efficacy of the new drug being studied.
+The aims of the study are to assess whether the use of concomitant steroids, aminosalicylates, immunosuppressants, statins, meds for diabetes & BP, protein pump inhibitors (PPI), antidepressants, or opioid use at baseline in IBD patients, impacts the efficacy of the investigational drug.
 By identifying the impact of these medications used at baseline, it may help improve the design of future studies and guide treatment decisions."

 ["project_learn_source"]=>